Friday, March 8th, 2024

 Contest Description:

-Contestants will be given 2 hours to complete 3 designs on-site.
-The three design categories will be: Bridal, Sympathy, and Flowers to Wear.
-The designer with the top combined score will become the 2024 ISFA Designer of the Year.
+Contestants will be given 3 hours to complete 3 designs on-site.
+The three design categories will be: Wedding, Sympathy, and Surprise Package.
+The designer with the top combined score will become the 2025 Lotus Cup Winner.

 Prizes: